DetachHead/basedpyright/README.md

 # pypi package

-basedpyright differs from pyright by publishing the command line tool as a pypi package instead of an npm package: https://pypi.org/project/basedpyright/
+basedpyright differs from pyright by publishing the command line tool as a [pypi package](https://pypi.org/project/basedpyright/) instead of an npm package. this makes it far more convenient for python developers to use, since there's no need to install any additional tools.

-this makes it far more convenient for python developers to use, since you don't have to install any additional tools. for more information, see the [installation instructions](https://detachhead.github.io/basedpyright/#/installation?id=command-line).
+for more information, see the [installation instructions](https://detachhead.github.io/basedpyright/#/installation?id=command-line).

 # vscode extension